 - Do you need the lightest possible method?
 If you're looking for a brewing device for backpacking or other weight-conscious activities, be sure to pay attention to this.
 Also, how packable is the device?
 Will it work with your current set up?

 French presses are very easy to use, but rather a pain to clean.
 You make your cup by placing grounds in the bottom of a container, adding water, and letting it steep.
 When you are ready to drink, push down a screen to trap the grounds in the bottom and pour your drink out.
-French presses result in a distinctive murky flavor that some people love.
+For the best results, you should keep your brew time to about 4 minutes and pour all the coffee out immediately.
+With most French presses, the longer you leave your liquid sitting inside the thicker and murkier it will become — which some people love.
+Even if you do pour everything out right away, there tends to be some amount of sludge in the last dregs.
+This is changing though with devices like the Espro Travel Press, which has a double micro-filter for removing more particles and a patented design that completely stops extraction once pressed.

 For some great tips on how to brew the best French press, check out this blog post from Copper Door Coffee Roasters.